TomerTzobel/size_matching/README.md

 In order to run the project you need to download the following libraries for Python:
 - mysql.connector, numpy, pandas
-- Flask,request (from flask)
+- Flask, request (from flask)
 - CORS, cross_origin (from flask_cors)

 also you need to download:
-- node.js
+- Node.js
 - mySql

 Easy run (for windows):